lmarkely/enron_fraud/README.md

 Furthermore, PCA shows that though some Principal Components (PCs), capture more variance than others, the highest explained ratio is only 0.34.
 Thus, we will keep all the 15 features in the following stages.
-At the end of stage 4, we will return to compare the performance of the algorithm with and without PCA.
-As there is no significantly dominant PC, we will skip plotting the PCA here.
+Since there is no significantly dominant PC, we will skip plotting the PCA here.

 ```
 X_std = StandardScaler().fit_transform(X)